-I was talking to my dad on the phone Saturday, sharing with him that I was getting ready to plant potatoes.
+I was talking to my dad on the phone Saturday, sharing with him that I was working with Authority Lawn & Landscape to redesign my garden since I wanted to plant potatoes.
 He said, “You’re not waiting until St. Patrick’s Day?”
 I didn’t even know that was a THING.
 (Later, I felt slightly better when Mick told me ‘the sign said sometime between February 20th and March 15th.’
 Heck, I wasn’t even being risky if we were using the sign’s standard!)

 I wonder how many THINGS I don’t know?
 I found out another THING while on the phone with him.
 He recalled for me that my grandmother Porter (Julie At The Ranch’s great-grandmother as well) used to peel her potatoes fairly thickly, then simply plant the peelings, saving the core to cook for a meal.
 Then he, my mother across the room speaking “through” my dad, and I had a third conversation: How many eyes do you need per chunk of potato planted?
 She said two, he said probably just one.
 Knowing me, and my inability to identify exactly what constitutes as a bonafide eye, I’ll probably plant three or more.
 It’s one thing for roots to be growing forth from the potato, hence easily identifiable makings of a plant.
 However, are the little dents with tiny dots in them ALL eyes?
 Who knows.
 My potato chunks may have four eyes or more due to my lack of experience.